Durian buying guide

 Durian aficionados who love a bitter durian will fall in love with Pahang Old Tree MSW.
 In fact, the older the trees, the more pungent they become.
 Expect nothing less than generous durian flesh with a firm texture.

 Grade A Pahang Old Tree MSW can be hard to come by, but Durian Delivery has exclusive access to one of the most renowned plantations in Tiger Hill, Pahang.
-If you’re hankering for a bite of the bitter fruit, you’ve come to the right place.
+If you’re craving for a bite of the bitter fruit, you’ve come to the right place.

 3. Mao Shan Wang – Pahang Signature Black Gold